allegroai/clearml-docs/docs/webapp/webapp_exp_reproducing.md

 title: Reproducing Experiments
 ---

-Reproduce experiments on local or remote machines, in one of the following ways:
+Reproduce experiments on local or remote machines in one of the following ways:
 * Cloning any experiment - Make an exact copy, while maintaining the original experiment
 * Resetting an experiment whose status is not Published - Delete the previous run's logs and output